fivetran/dbt_salesforce_source/README.md

 ## Models

-This package contains staging models, designed to work simultaneously with our [Salesforce modeling package](https://github.com/fivetran/dbt_salesforce).
+This package contains staging models, designed to work simultaneously with our [Salesforce transform package](https://github.com/fivetran/dbt_salesforce).
 The staging models:
 * Remove any rows that are soft-deleted
 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`